DumpalaRohith/video-surveillance/README.md

 A GPU (`--device cuda`) would remove inference as the bottleneck entirely; not available to verify in this environment.
 Memory stays flat over long videos since frames, tracks, and CSV/JSON rows are streamed to disk rather than buffered (see Architecture).

+## Known limitations

+- **Not true long-term re-identification.** ByteTrack (default) re-associates through brief occlusion via motion/IoU only; it has no appearance memory, so a person who leaves the frame for more than `track_buffer` (30 frames, ~1s at 30fps) and re-enters will get a new ID. `--tracker botsort.yaml` adds an appearance embedding and does noticeably better across longer gaps, but is still not robust to a full change of viewpoint or a long absence, and costs extra compute per frame.
+- **Dense-crowd recall vs. ID switches is a trade-off, not a solved problem.** On very crowded, high-resolution scenes (MOT17-04: ~50 people/frame at 1920×1080), small, overlapping, or motion-blurred people are still missed even after the `imgsz` fix (MOTA 0.39 on this clip), and detecting more of the crowd gives ByteTrack more chances to swap IDs between two people who cross paths — both show up in the metrics table above.
+  A stronger re-ID model or a larger detector would push both further, at real speed cost.
+- **Lighting/camera shake** aren't handled explicitly (no histogram equalization, no frame stabilization) — relies entirely on YOLOv8's native robustness.
+This is measurable, not
+  theoretical: MOT17-10 (night) scores about the same MOTA as MOT17-04 (daylight, 2.5x the crowd density) — see the sequence comparison above.
+Camera shake wasn't measured directly (no shaky-camera sequence in the clips tested).

 ## What I'd improve with more time